 One downside of living in Glenville, however, is that residents on average have to contend with a long commute, spending on average 32.62 minutes every day commuting to work.

-As is often the case in a small town, Glenville doesn't have a public transportation system that people use for their commute.
+Glenville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Glenville in 2022 was $45,171, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $180,684 for a family of four.